 Eastern Norway is famous for its mountains and ski resorts, attracting its fair share of hikers in summer, and skiers a plenty in winter.
 The region's vast forests and lakes are also perfect for those wanting to go back to nature, spending days (or weeks) walking, swimming or fishing.
 Follow in Peer Gynt's footsteps and discover this fascinating region.
-Cruise Lake Mjøsa on Skibladner, the world's oldest paddle steamer, or turn up the tempo and barrel down the old Olympic bobsleigh track at 100 kilometres an hour in Lillehammer.
+Cruise Lake Mjøsa on Skibladner, the world's oldest paddle steamer, or turn up the tempo and barrel down the old Olympic bobsleigh track at 100 kilometers an hour in Lillehammer.
 Take a drive along the beautiful Rondane National Tourist Route, or try riding a rail bicycle on the Valdresbanen.
 Meet musk oxen, moose and even bears.
 Eastern Norway has a few tricks up its sleeve.

 Highlights of the region